CityOfNewYork/ACCESS-NYC/README.md

 ## Security

-The team @NYCOpportunity actively maintains and releases updates to ensure the security of this site using a combination of practices for WordPress specifically.
-The [NYCO WordPress Boilerplate README file](https://github.com/cityofnewyork/nyco-wp-boilerplate) documents some of the tools and best practices.
+The team [@NYCOpportunity](https://github.com/NYCOpportunity) actively maintains and releases updates to the site to ensure security using a combination of practices for WordPress.
+The [NYCO WordPress Boilerplate README file](https://github.com/cityofnewyork/nyco-wp-boilerplate) documents some of these tools and best practices.

 ### Reporting a Vulnerability